 Are you curious about black history in the Bible?
-Do you feel like the Bible is lacking in people of color?
-Believe it or not, the Bible is full of racial diversity, and is not a purely European construct.
+Do you feel like the Bible is seriously lacking in people of color?
+Believe it or not, the Bible is full of racial diversity, and is not of European construct at all.
 Much of the Old Testament is actually centered around Africa and those of African descent, and we see that in the opening chapters of Genesis, which describe the location of Eden.

 “The name of the first is Pison: that is it which compasseth the whole land of Havilah, where there is gold… And the name of the second river is Gihon: the same is it that compasseth the whole land of Ethiopia.” – Genesis 2:11-13